Comparison12 min read

 Three diagnostic questions:

-• Under $1K ACV — affiliate program.
-Referral commissions can't compete with paid acquisition CAC, and reseller margins eat all your gross margin.
+• Under $500/mo MRR — affiliate program.
+Referral commissions can't compete with paid acquisition cost, and reseller margins eat your delivery margin.

-• $1K–$10K ACV — affiliate plus referral.
+• $500–$2K/mo MRR — affiliate plus referral.
 Run both tracks; they serve different partner types.

-• $10K–$50K ACV — referral plus reseller.
-Affiliates rarely reach this segment; resellers do.
+• $2K–$10K/mo MRR — referral plus reseller.
+Affiliates rarely reach this segment; referral partners and resellers do.

-• $50K+ ACV — reseller plus referral.
-Enterprise deals usually involve a partner organization, not a media-driven affiliate.
+• $10K+/mo MRR — reseller plus referral.
+Larger engagements usually involve a trusted advisor or co-delivery partner, not a media-driven affiliate.

-• Self-serve product — affiliates produce volume; referrals add quality on top.
+• Light-touch, productized offers — affiliates produce volume; referrals add quality on top.

-• Sales-led with AEs and demos — referrals match your motion; affiliates can feed top-of-funnel.
+• Consultative selling with discovery and proposals — referrals match your motion; affiliates can feed top-of-funnel.

-• Implementation-heavy (multi-month rollouts) — resellers and SIs are mandatory; referrals as a feeder.
+• Complex co-delivery or multi-site rollouts — resellers and co-delivery partners help; referrals act as a feeder.

 3. How operationally mature is your partner motion today?